-Just after the unveiling of Galaxy Note 10 and Galaxy Note 10+ in the international market, Samsung has already made both handsets available for pre-booking in Nepal.
-And like usual, pre-bookers are assured to get Galaxy Buds for free or you can also get either 24-inch Samsung Monitor or Galaxy Active smartwatch for NPR 12,000 additional.
+After the pre-booking period, the Samsung Galaxy Note 10 and Galaxy Note 10+ is now available for purchase in Nepal.
+Early bookers were assured to get Galaxy Buds for free or either 24-inch Samsung Monitor or Galaxy Active smartwatch for NPR 12,000 additional.

 To put things in context, the Note 10+ builds upon Note series’ bigger profile with a 6.8-inch display, whilst the Note 10 is as small as the Galaxy S10, i.e. 6.3-inch in sizes.